← Part of Ignite AI Consulting

 Rootedness — The Four Anchors

-AI tends to pull the image-bearer away from four anchors that hold a life of faith together.
+AI tends to pull us away from four anchors that hold a life of faith together: Past, People, Place, and Prayer.
+Paul Kingsnorth names these in Against the Machine: On the Unmaking of Humanity (2025) as the values of pre-modern life the Machine systematically unmakes.
 The framework asks not just how AI is used but whether these anchors remain intact through its use.

 Anchor 01 — Past